Study Guide

 Biodiversity: the variety of life in a given environment.

-Alex Chen
+ABOUT Alex Chen

 Alex Chen is a portfolio artist with a wealth of artistic and administrative skillsets.
 As a baritone, collaborative pianist, and vocal coach, he brings fresh perspectives on a diverse body of musical works.
 On faculty at the Victoria Conservatory of Music, he fosters the development of developing and professional artists.
 Through an administrative lens, he wears many hats to support projects for organizations such as Pacific Opera Victoria and the Gay4Nature Collective.